NYUAD-IM/artintel/StableDiffusion.md

 ### Crediting your images
 "Created with Stable Diffusion 2.1 using prompt {prompt}" and include prompt JSON with code formatting.
 Include any input image.
 There should be enough information to recreate the image you generated (similar to including your source code).

+Hover over the generated image and select "Copy settings (TXT)" to get the full prompt data copied to your clipboard.

 e.g.
 ![Assets/New_York_University_Abu_Dhabi_is_a_private_liberal_arts_college_located_in_Abu_Dhabi_United_Arab_Emi_Seed-1111797_Steps-50_Guidance-7.5.jpeg]
 Created with Stable Diffusion 2.1 using prompt "New York University Abu Dhabi is a private liberal arts college located in Abu Dhabi United Arab Emirates"